-Written from an interview with Enerfab President Aaron Landolt
+Written from an interview with Enerfab CEO Aaron Landolt

 Every company in our industry wrestles with a skills gap and a depleting workforce.
 On one hand, new technology could be a huge draw for the millennial crowd.
 On the other hand, your team could be slow to adopt innovative changes.
 Your craftworkers are comfortable with a certain way of doing things, and many are suspicious that automation will replace them.
 This puts you in a bit of a bind.
 How can you get the most from innovation without meeting resistance from your team?